afinlay5/OnyxFx/README.md

 Gradle source code repository containing source code and binaries for cross-platform mobile app to complement my blog @ https://bit.ly/JavaFXMobile.
 Built and tested on Fedora Linux 28/macOS High Sierra.

-Pre-built binaries can be found in the following directories:
+Pre-built binaries can be found in the following directories.

 Desktop: /build/Distributions/OnyxFxMobile.tar or /""/""/OnyxFxMobile.zip
 Android: /build/javafxports/OnyxFxMobile.apk or /""/""/OnyxFxMobile-unaligned.apk